chapel-lang/chapel/doc/rst/technotes/gpu.rst

   ``CHPL_RT_NUM_GPUS_PER_LOCALE`` can be set to control how many GPU sublocales will be created per locale.

+* Inner loops in loop nests that consist of GPU-eligible loops will be reported as kernel launch whereas in regular GPU modes, such loops will not be launched as a kernel as the execution will already be on the GPU.
+This may cause in increased kernel launches reported by the :mod:`GpuDiagnostics` utilities with loop nests and multidimensional loops.

 .. warning::

   This mode should not be used for performance studies.
 Application correctness